open-traffic-generator/ixia-c/readme.md

   * Easily integrate with test frameworks like [pytest](https://www.pytest.org)
   * Easily integrate into CI/CD pipelines with Jenkins, GitHub, GitLab
 * Up to 256 flows per port.
 Each Flow supports:
-  * Packet Templates for Ethernet, VLAN, GTPv1, GTPv2, IPv4, IPv6, ICMP, ICMPv6, UDP, & TCP.
+  * Packet Templates for Ethernet, VLAN, GTPv1, GTPv2, IPv4, IPv6, ICMP, ICMPv6, GRE, UDP, & TCP.
 More protocols are on the way.
   * Ability to use tools like Scapy to add headers for unsupported protocols.
   * Manipulation of any field in the packet headers
   * Patterns to modify common packet header fields to generate millions of unique packets